na-na-hi/renget/archive/KaruKaruBagOfGoodies.md

 !!!
 Danger This is not a copy-paste jailbreak.
 I've given you the template you can freely modify based on your liking.
+I will constantly update the rentry with information.

 -> **KaruKaru's Bag of Goodies** <-
+-> *Newest update: minor modificationt to gaslighting prompt to strengthen the effects.
+Added more explanation of the XML tag usage.*<-

 ***
 -> Hello, I am KaruKaru~ I've been messing around with JBs for 2 to 3 days I managed to make an universal jailbreak for gpt and claude (API model and claude.ai/clewd included)! <-